 - Breadth-Humanities/Literature/Arts: 6 credits

 - · Breadth-Natural Science: 4 to 6 credits, consisting of one 4- or 5-credit course with a laboratory component; or two courses providing a total of 6 credits

 - Breadth-Social Studies: 3 credits

-- · Communication Part A & Part B \
+- · Communication Part A & Part B

-- Ethnic Studies \
+- Fthnic Studies

-- Quantitative Reasoning Part A & Part B \
+- Quantitative Reasoning Part A & Part B

-- \ The mortarboard symbol appears before the title of any course that fulfills one of the Communication Part A or Part B, Ethnic Studies, or Quantitative Reasoning Part A or Part B requirements.
+- The mortarboard symbol appears before the title of any course that fulfills one of the Communication Part A or Part B, Ethnic Studies, or Quantitative Reasoning Part A or Part B requirements.

-COLLEGE OF LETTERS & SCIENCE DEGREE REQUIREMENTS: BACHELOR OF ARTS (BA)
+COLLEGE OF LETTERS & SCIENCE DEGREE REQUIREMENTS: BACHELOR OF SCIENCE (BS)

-Students pursuing a bachelor of arts degree in the College of Letters & Science must complete all of the requirements below.
-The College of Letters & Science allows this major to be paired with either a bachelor of arts or a bachelor of science curriculum.
+Students pursuing a Bachelor of Science degree in the College of Letters & Science must complete all of the requirements below.
+The College of Letters & Science allows this major to be paired with either the Bachelor of Arts or the Bachelor of Science degree requirements.

-BACHELOR OF ARTS DEGREE REQUIREMENTS
+BACHELOR OF SCIENCE DEGREE REQUIREMENTS